Former State Prosecutor

 A white collar charges consist of an assortment of crimes committed by professionals, commercial companies and public officers that typically comprises a thoughtful effort to deceive others.
 Several white collar crimes involve some category of theft or fraudulent representation for the determination of obtaining currency in deceptive conditions.

 With defending white collar crimes there are numerous important details to take into consideration.
 White collar crimes are frequently prosecuted by the federal government.
-It is essential that your attorney be qualified in dealing with the federal court system.
+It is essential that your attorney is qualified in dealing with the federal court system.

 White Collar crime defense is often a complicated matter that lends itself to multiple interpretations.
 Law enforcement officials often target legitimate business professionals because they are not educated in industry practices.
 These accusations usually result in a tremendous opportunity for wrong conclusions.
 The Morris Law Firm can employ specialists such as forensic accountants and industry experts to strengthen our client’s defense.
 Our firm has both business and legal experience that can benefit your case.